[PROJECT] A Dozen Chargers in the Lab

 -Sean

-Last thing: a huge shout out to both Ken and my good friend Spencer!
+Last thing: a huge shout out to both Ken and Spencer!
 I could not have done this without either of them.